General Assembly Flagship Redesign

 Task

-Rather than just update, we took the opportunity to rebrand and redesign in a pivotal moment when the company was growing and changing.
-To project the idea that General Assembly is no longer a small startup, but an established leader in the BootCamp space.
+Rather than just update, we took the opportunity to rebrand and redesign to reflect this pivotal moment when the company was growing and changing.
 It aligned with a timely business pivot to focus primarily on reskilling individuals from the ground up.
-The focus of the entire design would center on one brand pillar: transformation.

 Research

-Research began with assessing the current set of campuses and seeing what tied them together from a physical and from a spatial sense
+Research began with assessing the current set of campuses and seeing what tied them together from a physical, spatial and branded sense.

 Current Campuses across the world